 Our wands were created using dowels decorated with star-shaped stickers, beads, feathers, ribbons, and sequins.
 These wands were assembled with colored duct tape making them safe for even your youngest students to create.

 How many beans are in the bag?
 How many of each color?
 Are the bean colors distributed evenly?
 If not, which color bean did you find the most?
 Least?

 Graph each color.
-Divide the class in thirds.
+Divide the class into thirds.
 Have one third create a bar graph, another third create a circle graph, and the final third create a picture or line graph.
 Compare the end results.
 Which graph worked the best for this graphing activity.
-I love using NCES (National Center of Education Statistics) website for student graphing.
+I love using the NCES (National Center of Education Statistics) website for student graphing.

 3. Greater Than – Less Than

 Have students write 10 greater than/less than statements using the data from the graphs.